United States Earth Science Organization

 Training Camp

 Up to 40 qualifying students from the National Open Exam may attend the Training Camp.
-Students are expected to come with a solid foundation in Earth science in order to be well-prepared for camp activities.
-Throughout the program, students will:
+Students are expected to come with a solid foundation in Earth science in order to be well-prepared for camp activities, including:

-Further, students are given exams to assess knowledge and skills.
-Upon conclusion of camp, scores will be considered along with the team investigations to select the members of the U.S. Earth Science Team.
+Upon conclusion of camp, scores from a theoretical and practical exam will be considered along with the team investigations to select the members of the U.S. Earth Science Team.

 U.S. Earth Science Team & IESO